Mahindra XUV700 Reimagined As The Ideal Police Patrol Vehicle For Indian Law Enforcement | CarDekho.com

 It’s modified with a front push bar, auxiliary headlights and a red and blue light bar on the roof

 The Mahindra XUV700 offers plush, cleanly laid-out interiors and modern infotainment features – ideal for a family runabout.
-But in the eyes of the digital artist Amar Naik, the SUV would make for a great patrol vehicle for the Police.
+But, in the eyes of the digital artist Amar Naik, the SUV would make for a great patrol vehicle for the Police as well.
 Check out the XUV700 patrol SUV concept in the video below:

 View this post on Instagram